 ETSI Drafting Rules (EDRs),

-Enabling communication between different DLT is a challenge that can be resolved in favour of scalability if interoperability is implemented with security, however the architecture, taxonomy and ontology of the DLT landscape is certainly very diverse and with a variety of technical issues and challenges that a lot of time and efforts are being invested in deploying approaches and solutions.
-This is in favour of the ecosystem as a whole.
+Enabling communication between different DLT is a challenge that can be resolved in favor of scalability if interoperability is implemented with security, however the architecture, taxonomy and ontology of the DLT landscape is certainly very diverse and with a variety of technical issues and challenges that a lot of time and efforts are being invested in deploying approaches and solutions.
+This is in favor of the ecosystem as a whole.
 Priorities for multi-stakeholders are based on interoperability and cross-chain solutions for connecting the new era of internet.

 The baseline for this document is aligned with the definition of ISO/IEC 17788:2014 “information Technology -Cloud Computing-Overview and vocabulary” whereby Interoperability is “the ability of two or more systems or applications to exchange information and to mutually use the information that has been exchanged.